smistad/FAST/README.md

 FAST - Framework for Heterogeneous Medical Image Computing
 ==========================================================

-Will currently only compile on linux due to OpenGL interoperability not implemented for Apple/Windows.
+Will currently compile on linux and Windows due to OpenGL interoperability not implemented for Apple.

 Dependencies
 ----------------------------------------------------------